 The year is 2020, England.
 Quinn (Christian Bale) is leading a small group of humans who had so far survived the dragon’s fiery onslaught on the world.
 Many others had not survived after countries around the globe had fired their most powerful weapons at the beasts in order to destroy them but eventually just added to the problem, before virtually everything was wiped out.
 Van Zan (Matthew McConaughey), an American ‘dragon slayer’, arrives at Quinn’s castle-like base with his band of military personnel and armoury offering ‘hope’, in that the dragons can once and for all be destroyed.

-The two main leads in the movie are excellent with Christian Bale standing out.
+The two main leads in the movie are excellent with Christian Bale being simply exceptional.
 He can give a character so many levels which was effortlessly shown in American Psycho, and here he never lets up displaying sorrow and sadness with an emotional core, and giving his ‘I can be hero’ character brain rather than brawn.
-His gritty performance easily lifts the film beyond it’s summer blockbuster rivals, and helps set the film apart from the old clichés of no plot, no characters, no direction that plagues many a summer’s movie releases.
+His gritty performance easily lifts the film beyond it’s summer blockbuster rivals, and helps set the film apart from the old clichés of no plot, no characters, no direction that plagues this time of year’s movie releases.
 He is ably supported by McConaughey, whose verging psychotic is a sign of his desperation, brought on by heart and courage, rather than any menace.

 As mentioned the film does borrow from other films so it’s to its discredit that it lacks a little originality.
 Some framework details have been lifted from the likes of Predator and Pitch Black, while some story elements are a reminder of Aliens and The Lost World: Jurassic Park.
 There is also a very notable scene that either pays homage to Jaws or unknowingly copies it.

-Overall, this is a well-made science-fiction film and one of the better finds of 2002.
+Overall, this is a superb science-fiction film and one of the best films of the year thus far.
 There is a lot to enjoy here, as long as you don’t go into it expecting wall-to-wall extravagance in the way of action.
 Two brilliant performances from the two leads, solid direction, a good script and some superb cinematography from Adrian Biddle set the film in good stead.
+Excellent stuff!